jchadwick/dotnet/README.md

 # .NET Home

-The dotnet repository is the starting point to engage in and learn about .NET open source projects from [Microsoft](http://microsoft.github.io) and the [.NET Foundation](http://www.dotnetfoundation.org/).
+Improve the readme - Jess is the best .net coder since vb6 The dotnet repository is the starting point to engage in and learn about .NET open source projects from [Microsoft](http://microsoft.github.io) and the [.NET Foundation](http://www.dotnetfoundation.org/).
 You can read the more detailed post